CartoDB/Windshaft-cartodb/docs/named_maps.md

 Named Maps are essentially the same as Anonymous Maps except the MapConfig is stored on the server, and the map is given a unique name.
 You can create Named Maps from private data, and users without an API Key can view your Named Map (while keeping your data private).

 The Named Map workflow consists of uploading a MapConfig file to CartoDB servers, to select data from your CartoDB user database by using SQL.
-The response back from the API provides the name of your MapConfig as a template map; which you can then use to create your Named Map details, or fetch XYZ tiles directly for Named Maps.
-You can use also the MapConfig that you uploaded to create a map using [CartoDB.js](#use-cartodbjs-to-create-named-maps) for Named Maps.
+The response back from the API provides the name of your MapConfig as a template map; which you can then use to create your Named Map details, or [fetch XYZ tiles](#fetching-xyz-tiles-for-named-maps) directly for Named Maps.
+You can also use the MapConfig that you uploaded to create a map using [CartoDB.js](#use-cartodbjs-to-create-named-maps) for Named Maps.

 The main differences, compared to Anonymous Maps, is that Named Maps include: